 The severe reductions in capital grants require us to find other sources of income to maintain and increase our capital development plans.
+Ongoing update of the campus master plan will inform the capital development programme beyond the current year.

 Lower funding of Research Councils and other grant awarding bodies also mean that success in bidding is harder than ever.
-We remain confident that the quality and impact of our research is such that we will continue to build on the success of the past few years in this increasingly competitive environment.
+We remain confident that the quality and impact of our research is such that we will continue to build on the success of the past few years in this increasingly competitive environment and we seek to at least retain market share for prestigious peer reviewed sponsors such as the UK research councils.

-In this context, the Making the future strategy remains relevant and core to our overall objectives in increasing the size and maintaining the broad-based discipline shape of the University, through income diversification and targeted growth where circumstances are favourable, while investing in capital and infrastructure to improve the staff and student experience.
+In this context, the Making the future strategy remains relevant and core to our overall objectives in increasing the size and maintaining the broad-based discipline shape of the University.
+This will be achieved through income diversification and targeted growth where circumstances are favourable, while investing in capital and infrastructure to improve the staff and student experience.